Last Updated on August 25, 2023

 2. Interior Design Trend: Chrome

 We will not be saying farewell to brass, but we will be saying welcome back to chrome finishes.
 Every showroom featured chrome in one way or another.
 Some mixed metals and others full-on embraced the silver shine from coffee tables to dining tables to shelving to vases and other accessories.
-If you want to add a touch of trending decor in 2022, I highly suggest sprinkling a couple of chrome pieces in your space.
+If you want to add a touch of trending decor, I highly suggest sprinkling a couple of chrome pieces in your space.

 These oversized pendant globe lights stopped me in my tracks at the Theodore Alexander showroom.
 Note the chrome hardware.
 It’s a minimal amount of metal, but still some silver sparkle.
 The same goes for the sideboard below.
 Tiny detail of chrome that makes a big impact.